 Parent Advocacy Coalition for Educational Rights (PACER) aims to enhance the quality of life for children and youth with disabilities and their families based on a parent-helping-parents model.
 The website includes many tip sheets, conference links, and resources for parents and professionals negotiating educational and employment systems.

 Center for Law and Public Policy (CLASP) Child Care and Early Education work child care promotes policies that support both child development and the needs of low-income working parents.
-Check out their resources and publications.

 Council of Parent Attorneys and Advocates is a nonprofit organization dedicated to securing high-quality educational services for children with disabilities.
 This website includes information about advocating for your child’s rights, finding an attorney, current news and issues, training, and background information for parents of children with disabilities.